Rhea-02/ame-inventory-management/README.md

 - Barcode scanning support

 ## Support
-For issues or questions, contact the AME Lab administration or IT support.
+For issues or questions, contact the AMTC Lab administration or IT support.

 ---

 **Version**: 1.0
 **Last Updated**: September 2025
-**Author**: AME Lab IT Team
+**Author**: AMTC Lab IT Team